LezWatch/lezwatchtv-wporg/readme.txt

 ==Changelog==

+= 1.2.1 =
+* July 2017 by Ipstenu
+* Added: Graceful failure if the website is offline.

 = 1.2.0 =
 * May 2017 by Ipstenu
 * Added: Statistics
 * Removed: Unused jquery code
 * Changed: Updated code to use switch

-= 1.1.1 =
-* March 2017 by Ipstenu
-* Bugfix for warnings on PHP 7.1

-= 1.1 =
-* March 2017 by Ipstenu & liljimmi
-* Added Uninstall
-* Corrected date output for user-selected On This Day in Widget
-* Only call jquery on widgets pages
-* Extra sanitization and validation
-* Better shortcodes
-* Assets
-* Donate link

-= 1.0 =
-* February 2017 by Ipstenu
-* Initial release

 == Installation ==